Local electronic structure of interstitial hydrogen in MgH$_2$ inferred from muon study: Introduction

-To overcome this situation, we have introduced muons as pseudo-H into MgH$_2$, and investigated their electronic states and dynamical properties in detail using muon spin rotation ($\mu$SR).
-Because the muon mass is two orders of magnitude (about 206 times) greater than the electron mass, the adiabatic approximation is sufficient for understanding muon-electron interaction.
-In fact, the difference in the Bohr radius between a muon binding a single electron, known as muonium, and the corresponding H$^0$ atom is only 0.43\%, implying that they have nearly the same electronic structure in the matter.
-Hereafter, we will introduce the elemental symbol Mu (equivalent to H for hydrogen) to denote the muon as pseudo-H, and refer to the Mu valence electronic states as Mu$^+$, Mu$^0$, and Mu$^-$.
+To overcome this situation, we have introduced positive muon ($\mu^+$) into MgH$_2$, and investigated their electronic states and dynamical properties in detail using muon spin rotation ($\mu$SR).
+Because the mass of $\mu^+$ is two orders of magnitude (about 206 times) greater than the electron mass, the adiabatic approximation is sufficient for understanding $\mu^+$-electron interaction.
+In fact, the difference in the Bohr radius between a $\mu^+$ binding a single electron, known as muonium, and the corresponding H$^0$ atom in vacuum is only 0.43\%, implying that they have nearly the same electronic structure in the matter.
+Hereafter, the elemental symbol Mu will be introduced to denote $\mu^+$ as pseudo-H, and the valence electronic states of Mu will be denoted as Mu$^+$, Mu$^0$, and Mu$^-$.
 For deliberately avoiding distinction between Mu$^+$ and Mu$^-$, both are referred to together as ``diamagnetic Mu'' and Mu$^0$ is called ``paramagnetic Mu''.

 In comparing experimental and theoretical results, there is an important issue to be pointed out at this stage.
-In conventional $\mu$SR experiments, muons are implanted as a relatively high-energy ion beam (typical kinetic energy of $\sim$4 MeV), which generates free carriers and excitons in insulator crystals due to the associated electronic excitation towards the end of the radiation track.\cite{Itoh:97} These often propagate rapidly in the crystal, and there is experimental evidence that Mu acts as a capture center to form relaxed-excited states upon interaction with free carriers and/or excitons.\cite{Hiraishi:22} Accordingly, these Mu states do not necessarily correspond to the electronic state predicted from the thermodynamic charge conversion level ($E^{+/-}$) obtained by DFT calculations for thermal equilibrium conditions.
+In conventional $\mu$SR experiments, $\mu^+$s are implanted as a relatively high-energy ion beam (typical kinetic energy of $\sim$4 MeV), which generates free carriers and excitons in insulator crystals due to the associated electronic excitation towards the end of the radiation track \cite{Thompson:74,Alig:75,Itoh:97}.
+These often propagate rapidly in the crystal, and there is experimental evidence that Mu acts as a capture center to form relaxed-excited states upon interaction with free carriers and/or excitons \cite{Hiraishi:22}.
+Accordingly, these Mu states do not necessarily correspond to the electronic state predicted from the thermodynamic charge conversion level ($E^{+/-}$) obtained by DFT calculations for thermal equilibrium conditions.
 Moreover, Mu is often observed to be accompanied by fast spin relaxation, which is due to spin/charge exchange interactions with excited carriers and/or excitons.
 While these phenomena are not observed for H in thermal equilibrium without such carriers, they can be regarded to simulate H in bulk excited states induced by light or electric fields, and Mu is useful as a microscopic probe for such states.